carbon-language/carbon-lang/llvm/docs/LangRef.rst

    given the default specifications above, the i7 type will use the alignment of i8 (next largest) while both i65 and i256 will use the alignment of i64 (largest specified).
-#.
-If no match is found, and the type sought is a vector type, then the
-   largest vector type that is smaller than the sought vector type will be used as a fall back.
-This happens because <128 x double> can be implemented in terms of 64 <2 x double>, for example.

 The function of the data layout string may not be what you expect.
 Notably, this is not a specification from the frontend of what alignment